amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-best-practices-for-2019.md

   - Messenger
   - Stories
   - video ads
-seo_title: 8 Facebook Ad Best Practices You Should Know in 2019
-metadescription:
-focus_keyphrase: facebook ad best practices
-seotitle: 8 Facebook Ad Best Practices You Should Know in 2019
+metadescription: Want to know how to lure Facebook users in 2019?
+Learn Facebook ad best practices for video, Messenger, and other Facebook marketing channels.
 ---
 <!--StartFragment-->